zahirovic/README-Generator/README.md

 ## Installation

-- Use the cpmmand line to input your answers to the questions
+- Use the command line to input your answers to the questions
 - a README will be generated

 ## Usage